thefrontside/oss-wumbo/README.md

 ## What should a Frontside OS repo include?

 Our goal is to provide the best OS software to the community.
-This means each one of our addons must fill an a gap in the ecosystem, not reinvent things.
+This means each one of our addons must fill a gap in the ecosystem, not reinvent things.
 Owning code is expensive after all.
 For us to declare an OS repo to be in good standing condition it must include the
 following: